wispborne/persean-chronicles/README.md

 SleepyFish for Telos sprites (transparency expert).

+Haplogynae for Telos music.

+MesoTroniK for Depths music.

+Inventor Raccoon for Secrets of the Frontier, which was a light in the darkness of 0.95a questbuilding.

-Market condition code inspired by Tartiflette's [Unknown Skies](https://fractalsoftworks.com/forum/index.php?topic=12041.0).
+Market condition code in Depths inspired by Tartiflette's [Unknown Skies](https://fractalsoftworks.com/forum/index.php?topic=12041.0).

-MesoTroniK for music.

 Vayra for Dragons art.

-Inventor Raccoon for Secrets of the Frontier, which was a light in the darkness of 0.95a questbuilding.

-Selkie for Telos ship spriting

-SleepyFish for Telos ship spriting assistance.

 ## License